GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/use-built-provider.md

 ## Developer Overrides

 By default Terraform will download providers from the [public Registry](https://registry.terraform.io/), but there are several ways to override this behaviour and use providers from other sources.
-The approach HashiCorp recommends for provider development is to use _developer overrides_, set in an explicit [CLI configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file#cli-configuration-file-terraformrc-or-terraform-rc).
+HashiCorp recommends developers use [development overrides](https://developer.hashicorp.com/terraform/plugin/debugging#terraform-cli-development-overrides) when dubugging code changes in a provider.

-Developer overrides allow you to use locally built versions of providers without needing to change your Terraform configuration files or needing to run `terraform init`, and includes features like explicit warnings when overrides are in effect.
+Developer overrides are defined in an explicit [CLI configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file#cli-configuration-file-terraformrc-or-terraform-rc).
+They allow you to use locally-built versions of providers without needing to change your Terraform configuration files or needing to run `terraform init`.
+There are also other features such as explicit warnings when overrides are in effect.

 In the sections below we describe how to create a Terraform CLI configuration file, and how to make the CLI use the file via an environment variable.